 Every June, as many as 1,500 high school students from across the country spend a week in the nation's capital as part of the National Rural Electric Cooperative Youth Tour.
 The students are sponsored by electric cooperatives – cooperatives that are committed to educating America's rural youth about America and the role electric cooperatives play in developing strong rural communities.

 Participating in the Youth Tour is an awesome way to learn about this great nation, develop leadership skills, gain a better understanding of electric cooperatives, and make friendships that will last beyond the week!

 It’s easy to enter.
-Just compose an essay of at least 500 words based on the following: Pick one of the four values of innovation, accountability, integrity and commitment to community and describe how you see this value in action at your local cooperative.
-Submit it to Oahe Electric Cooperative, Inc. by February 17, 2017.
+Just compose an essay of at least 500 words based on the following: Describe how a cooperative can build a culture to best serve its members.
+Submit it to Oahe Electric Cooperative, Inc. by February 16, 2018.

 The trip would begin with a flight to Washington D.C.
 You would make new friends on this part of the trip.
 Once arriving at your destination you would find approximately 1,500 other students from across the nation all staying at the same hotel.
 Yes, you will have plenty of time to make even more friends.